discordutils/modbot/README.md

 This Discord bot provides advanced moderation features, including kicking, banning, clearing messages, and logging moderation actions.

+### 👀 We do not have a stable release at this time.
+If any issues occur please use the "Issues" tab or if you know what you are doing, fix it and you can make a pull request.
+Thanks!

 ## Prerequisites

 - Python 3.x